+The area around Loitokitok where the Rongai Route begins is the best to use when it is raining on Kilimanjaro because it lies on the leeward side of the mountain.
 Are you planning on climbing Mount Kilimanjaro during the rainy season?
 Decide to take the Rongai Route.
 Outside of peak season, the north side of Kili is preferred due to its lower rainfall.
 Do you wish to experience Mount Kilimanjaro in peace?
 Once more, a wise pick is the Rongai.
 Despite an annual rise in popularity, there are far fewer travelers than on routes like the Machame and the Marangu.
-Are you seeking for a Kili path that is less difficult?
+Are you seeking a Kilimanjaro path that is less difficult?
 Your opponent is the Rongai.
 One of the paths you may trek on with little hiking expertise is this one.
-The slope of the Rongai Route is more gradual just like the Marangu Route slopes and are easier to trek.
+The slope of the Rongai Route is more gradual just like the Marangu Route slopes and is easier to trek.
 The north side of Mount Kilimanjaro has a less diversified environment than the other side, but in exchange, you receive a distinctive, rough mountain panorama.

 Rongai Route, the only route that starts from the northern slopes of Kilimanjaro